vsespb/mt-aws-glacier/README.md

 * Retrieval works as proof-of-concept, so you can't initiate retrieve job twice (until previous job is completed)
 * No way to specify SNS topic
 * HTTP only, no way to configure HTTPS yet (however it works fine in HTTPS mode)
-* Internal refractoring needed, no comments in source yet, unit tests not published
+* Internal refactoring needed, no comments in source yet, unit tests not published
+* Journal file required to restore backup.
+To be fixed.
+Will store file metainformation in archive description.

 ## Production ready